 The summary report presents our key findings across the main five television broadcasters that Ofcom regulates.
-Further information on the main five broadcasters can be found in the in-focus report (PDF, 1.2 MB) and a third report sets out our findings from the total television industry (PDF, 1.9 MB).
-All data is for the period of April 2017 to March 2018.
-We published a separate report on radio in June 2018.
+Further information on the main five broadcasters and a further five major broadcasters can be found in the in-focus report (PDF, 1.5 MB), with an accompanying slide-pack (PDF, 2.2 MB) on the UK-based television industry.
+This year, broadcasters' activities that relate to on-screen work and the wider production sector will be reflected in a new freelancers report (PDF, 1.4 MB).
+All data is for the period of April 2018 to March 2019.
+We published a separate report on radio in July 2019.

-Like last year, we required broadcasters to provide data on the three protected characteristics where we have powers to do so: gender; racial group; and disability.
-In addition, we have requested information on other protected characteristics in the Equality Act 2010: age; sexual orientation; religion or belief; pregnancy and maternity; and gender reassignment.
+Like last year, we required broadcasters to provide data on the three protected characteristics where we have powers to do so: gender, racial group and disability.
+We have also requested information on other protected characteristics under the Equality Act 2010: age, sexual orientation, religion or belief, pregnancy and maternity, and gender reassignment.

-This year we also asked broadcasters to tell us about the work they have been doing around social mobility/social and economic diversity.
+This year we also asked broadcasters to provide data on social mobility/social and economic diversity.

 This summary report focuses on the diversity of the main five UK broadcasters: the BBC, Channel 4, ITV, Sky and Viacom.
 We compare them, by characteristic, to UK labour workforce averages and the wider UK-based TV broadcasting industry and highlight some of their key initiatives.

-This report looks at the profile of UK and international based employees working for UK licensed broadcasters in 2017/18.
+This series of slides gives the profile of UK-based employees working for UK-licenced broadcasters in 2018/19.

 This section outlines the methodology used in carrying out the data collection.
 All elements of the survey including questionnaire design, fieldwork and analysis were conducted in-house by Ofcom’s market research team.